RMFC Artists July 23-30, 2017

 Kyle Murphy, Sara Murphy, “Frosty” Foster, Max Etling

-The Bogglemuffins were formed during a wonderful music filled week at Rocky Mountain Fiddle Camp 2006.
-After much laughter and music making, The Bogglemuffins were born: a four piece band of best friends who meet once a year to rehearse and perform bluegrass standards.
+The Bogglemuffins were formed during wonderful music filled a week at Rocky Mountain Fiddle Camp 2006.
+After much laughter and music making, The Bogglemuffins were born: a four-piece band of best friends who meet once a year to rehearse and perform bluegrass standards.
 Kyle Murphy’s Monroe style mandolin and vocal harmonies are very strong.
-His sister Sara plays lead fiddle.
+His sister Sara plays a lead fiddle.
 As the years go by, some original members have moved on to professional careers.
 This year Kyle and Sara are joined by “Frosty” Foster, advanced guitar, and Max Etling, bass.
 The Bogglemuffins will team up to teach strategies of ensemble playing, conduct a Bluegrass Band Lab as well as classes in their individual instruments.
 The Bogglemuffins are all experienced multi-instrumentalists and band members pursuing professional careers in music performance, and have much insight to offer about interacting musically with a band, including what and when to play depending on the song, style, and instrument that you are playing.
 See the Bogglemuffins on YouTube.

 Kyle Murphy has been attending RMFC since 2006, during which he has played with The Bogglemuffins for four years.
 Outside of camp, Kyle attends East Tennessee State University in Johnson City, Tennessee, where he is pursuing a double major in Bluegrass Music Studies and Mathematics.
 During the school year he plays with other students in a band known as Sons of Bluegrass.
 When not in school he lives in Los Angeles, where he gives private lessons.
 He plays with his family in the Murphy Family Band, which plays throughout Southern California and won first place in the Topanga Banjo Fiddle Contest.
 Along with mandolin, Kyle is an accomplished fiddle and guitar player.
 He specializes in bluegrass, old-time music, swing, and blues music.